razetime/code-golf/README.md

 - https://code.golf
 - Codidact (https://codegolf.codidact.org)

-**WARNING:** My Anarchy Golf and code.golf are spoilers for those puzzles.
+**WARNING:** My Anarchy Golf and code.golf are spoilers for those puzzles often with multiple versions.
 Avoid seeing them if you really want to solve them.

 These may be answers, reference implementations for questions, or just programs made for fun.